cmannett85/malbolge/README.md

 * Arguments that have default values do not need to be specified
 * Arguments are separated by `,`
 * Return values are printed to the error stream (same as logging), but prefixed with `<Timestamp>[DBGR]: `
+* Comments can start anywhere, signified by `//`, and continue until the end of the line

 <a name="argument-types"></a>
 #### Argument types